Quantum metrology with full and fast quantum control: Introduction

-We stress that our results do not pertain only to the frequentist approach to parameter estimation, which assumes an infinite number of repetitions, but also to the Bayesian approach, where one is restricted to a finite number of repetitions, or in the extreme case, a single run of the experiment.
-Moreover, the most general protocol involving FFQC lends itself naturally to adaptive strategies, where ones choice of the strategy to adopt at a given time depends on the record of previous measurement (a single FFQC cirquit can contain inremediate measurements with feed-forward).
-We will discuss the implications of our most general FFQC strategy, both for the frequentist and Bayesian approaches, in \secref{sec:implications}.
+Let us already stress that our results do not pertain only to the frequentist approach to parameter estimation, which assumes an infinite number of protocol repetitions (i.e., sufficiently large statistics), but also apply to the Bayesian approach within which one considers a finite statistical data or, in the extreme case, even a single experimental run.
+Moreover, the most general protocol involving FFQC lends itself naturally to adaptive strategies in which one is allowed to modify the protocol (measurements, control operations etc.) "on-the-fly"---basing on the record of the measurements already collected.